Easy Baked Bean Dip

-Cream cheese (1 package, 8 oz., softened)
+Cream Cheese (1 package, 8 oz.)

-Sour cream (8 oz.)
+Sour Cream (8 oz.)

-Refried beans (6 oz., about 1/2 of a 14-oz. can)
+Refried Beans (6 oz., about half a 14-oz. can)

-Taco seasoning (1/2 packet, about 1.5 T.)
+Taco Seasoning (1/2 packet, about 1.5 tablespoons)

 Vinegar (1/4 tsp.)

-Shredded cheddar cheese (1/2 cup)
+Shredded Cheddar Cheese (1/2 cup)

-How to Make Easy Bean Dip
+How to Make Easy Baked Bean Dip

 Preheat your oven to 350°F.